The MLC Difference

 Margaret has had extensive educational experience from Prep to VCE levels in previous settings.
 Margaret is motivated by opportunities to work with young people and is passionate about providing outstanding learning opportunities for MLC's diverse community, always keeping the needs of each individual student in mind.

 Mark Gray, Vice Principal

-Mark was appointed Vice Principal of MLC in December 2014 and is in his thirteenth year at MLC.
+Mark was appointed Vice Principal of MLC in December 2014 after commencing employment with the College in 2003.
 His initial role at the College focused on the design and delivery of the Education Outdoors programs following the purchase of the MLC Banksia site in 2002.
 After the redevelopment of this site from 2004-2006, Mark took on the role of Director of Remote Sites which included responsibility for both the MLC Banksia and Marshmead sites.
 From 2008-2012, Mark oversaw the redevelopment of the MLC Marshmead site.

-Mark has had extensive educational experience from Year 7 to VCE levels and is committed to providing quality educational opportunities for all students, valuing each students’ individuality and ensuring that the environments that he is responsible for enable individual student talents to be nurtured.
+Mark has had extensive educational experience from Year 7 to VCE levels and is committed to providing quality educational opportunities for all students, valuing each students’ individuality and ensuring that the environments that he is responsible for enable individual student interests and passions to be nurtured.